Am433/WIB-hackathon/README.md

 AI and IoT Integration for Real-Time Prediction of Depressive Crises Overview
-This project integrates artificial intelligence (AI) and Internet of Things (IoT) technologies to predict depressive crises in real-time.
+This project integrates artificial intelligence and Internet of Things technologies to predict depressive crises in real-time.
 The project consists of two main components:

 An AI algorithm for predicting depressive crises based on physiological and behavioral data.
 An IoT system for collecting real-time data from wearable sensors and transmitting it to the AI algorithm.